GautamGupta/bb-legacy-plugins/bb-emoticons/trunk/readme.txt

 1. Upload the folder smilies/ to /bb-images/.
 1. Edit the files edit-form.php and post-form.php and add:
 `<?php bb_allowed_emoticons(); ?>`
-1. Activate the plugin from the “plugins” page.
+1. Activate the plugin from the "plugins" page.
 1. Make a donation!

 For detailed instructions go [here](http://meandmymac.net/plugins/bb-emoticons/#install).